SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 ### Public Methods

 #### *__New(simulatorConfiguration :: ConfigurationMap, controllerConfiguration :: ConfigurationMap)*
 Constructs a new *SimulatorController* instance.
 Both configuration parameters are required.
-The first expects the general simulator contfiguration map (see [kSimulatorConfiguration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Constants-Reference#global-configuration-map-constantsahk) for reference), the second is the small configuration map maintained by the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Using-Simulator-Controller#startup-process--configuration) and stored in a configuration file referenced by [kControllerConfigurationFile](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Constants-Reference#ksimulatorconfigurationfile-kcontrollerconfigurationfile).
+The first expects the general simulator configuration map (see [kSimulatorConfiguration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Constants-Reference#global-configuration-map-constantsahk) for reference), the second is the small configuration map maintained by the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Using-Simulator-Controller#startup-process--configuration) and stored in a configuration file referenced by [kControllerConfigurationFile](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Constants-Reference#ksimulatorconfigurationfile-kcontrollerconfigurationfile).
 Since *SimulatorController* is a singleton class, the single instance might be accessed after construction by referencing *SimulatorController.Instance*.

 #### [Factory Method] *createControllerFunction(descriptor :: String, configuration :: ConfigurationMap)*